kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     // initial configuration is not valid.
     // This reason is set for the Failed condition.
     EvictionConditionReasonEvictionInvalid EvictionConditionReason = "EvictionInvalid"
-    // EvictionConditionReasonCanceledDueToNoRequesters means that the Eviction is canceled because it has
+	// EvictionConditionReasonCanceledDueToNoRequesters means that the Eviction is canceled because there is no
-    // no requesters with an eviction intent.
+	// EvictionRequest with the same target and Eviction intent in .spec.intent.
     // This reason is set for the Failed condition.
     EvictionConditionReasonCanceledDueToNoRequesters EvictionConditionReason = "CanceledDueToNoRequesters"
     // EvictionConditionReasonSucceeded means that the Eviction has successfully evicted the target.